DevMoath0/BMI-Calculator/README.md

 ## Contributing

-If you would like to contribute to the development of the BMI Calculator app, feel free to fork the repository and submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-name`)
+3. Commit your changes (`git commit -m 'Add feature-name'`)
+4. Push to the branch (`git push origin feature-name`)
+5. Create a new Pull Request

 ## License